-Schools that have students that strive for personal excellence are places where learning happens and where kids succeed academically and emotionally.
-These schools are amazing learning communities where learning environments are safe, supportive, and inclusive of all students.
-Please do your part to make sure that every school in our district is an amazing one.
-We are all here to support you!
+Amazing schools are places where learning happens, where kids succeed academically and emotionally, and where learning environments are safe, supportive, and inclusive of all students.
+Please do your part to make sure that every school in our district is an amazing one!

-Dr. Gabriel Trujillo, Ed.D.
+Gabriel Trujillo, Ed.D.
 Superintendent